 Quebec?
 In a weekend?
 Isn’t that all the way up in Canada?
 As in some remote region far-away.
 Doesn’t it take just a week-end to get there? <wink>

-These are questions you might be asking if you’ve never been to Quebec and maybe only vaguely heard about it like I did.
-Until I signed up for the Women in Travel Summit (#WITS18) and found out there is a lot more to discover about Quebec City.
+These are questions you might be asking if you’ve never been to Quebec City and maybe only vaguely heard about it like I did until I signed up for the Women in Travel Summit (#WITS18) and found out there is a lot more to discover about Quebec City.

 At first it seemed like I would be going on Air Canada changing planes in Montreal.
 But those flights filled up and I was left scrambling last minute (such is the life of a non-rev) So I re-booked and took the chance to get into Newark airport.
 There are several flights on United Express, Air Canada and others who fly into Montreal or Quebec City directly.
 I thought it would be easy.
 But once I got to Newark the United Express flight was literally cancelled last-minute due to FAA air traffic concerns.
-So, I hustled my next flight on Air Canada to Montreal.
-(Note: Montreal is also in the #QuebecRegion not to be confused with Quebec City) Made it even though visibility was less than 1 mile and we made zig-zags and circles for an extra 20 minutes in route due to the weather and air traffic congestion.
+I had to hustle my next flight on Air Canada to Montreal.
+(Note: Montreal is also in the #QuebecRegion not to be confused with Quebec City) I made it even though visibility was less than 1 mile and we made zig-zags and circles for an extra 20 minutes en route due to the weather and air traffic congestion.
 (Looking at the squiggles we made on mobile flight radar was like looking at a 3-year-old’s Etch-A-Sketch drawing) Instead of taking a propeller jet on the last stretch to Quebec City, we booked a bus as it was only 3 hours away to get there.
 (My companion was suffering with ear problems due to pressurization) It’s important to know that Quebec City Airport is not a huge international airport, thus, the airline carriers into it are regional and usually involve prop-jets.
 There is also train service between Montreal and Quebec City on Canada’s VIARAIL.
 More about that later.

-20 hours later I was finally entering into Quebec City at midnight via Taxi.
+20 hours later I was finally entering Quebec City at midnight via Taxi.
 The night sky was clear and bright.
-The winding hilly road up to the Chateau made it feel like we were going somewhere special and special it was!
+The winding hilly road up to the Chateau made it feel like we were going somewhere special.
 Voila!
-We reached the top, not just of the Chateau but the WITS summit as well.
+We reached the top, not just of the entrance to the Chateau but to the WITS summit as well.
 We were here at last.
 From the moment the taxi stopped, and the darkly bearded young Canadian fellow greeted me in a lovely French way, I knew I was going to enjoy this adventure.
 My French speaking is limited but fortunately Canadians are bilingual French/English.
 No worries about communicating with the locals and much less difficult than speaking to a Parisian for the first time.

-The next morning I missed the hotel breakfast so I sauntered out to find a place the concierge recommended which was the L’Omelette restaurant (which for some reason, in my tired head, sounded like LUMLETS) but instead came upon a lovely little café called the Petite Chateau.
+The next morning, I missed the hotel breakfast, so I sauntered out to find a place the concierge recommended which was the L’Omelette restaurant (which for some reason, in my tired head, sounded like LUMLETS) but instead came upon a lovely little café called the Petite Chateau.
 It was literally right next to the Frontenac Chateau and we got a satisfying, hearty breakfast for a reasonable price.

-We learned of all the military history in the area due to the fact that Quebec City was a much-coveted area to conquer as it sits right at the narrowest part of the St. Lawrence River.
+We learned of all the military history in the area because Quebec City’s location sits right at the narrowest part of the St. Lawrence River.
 The river extends 800 miles north to the Atlantic Ocean and 1,000 miles south to Duluth, Minnesota.
-The French found it, learned from the native Iroquois that Quebec means “narrow mouth of river” (or something like that) The British however wanted to conquer the French and subsequently the 7-year-war of 1759 ensued with the British General Wolfe winning, and the French General Montcalm, losing Quebec City.
+After the French first arrived, they learned from the native Iroquois Indians that Quebec means “narrow mouth of river” (I’m loosely paraphrasing what we were told) The British however wanted to conquer the French and subsequently the 7-year-war of 1759 ensued with the British General Wolfe winning, and the French General Montcalm, losing Quebec City.
 There are signs of British invasion such as the plaque for the Duke of Kent who was the Father of Queen Victoria I.

 I asked Michel “where were the women?” during all these years of warring over this land stronghold and he launched into the history of how Louis XIV (the Grandfather to the notable beheaded Louis) sent the “Fille de Roi” or daughters of the King, about 800 of them, some were orphans, mostly young women who would marry these soldiers and start families thereby growing the French population in Quebec City.
 Michel even showed us his family tree and proudly exclaimed he was related to an original Fille de Roi about 10 generations back.

-As we continued to explore Old Quebec in the Place-Royale area is a fantastic beautiful mural, maybe 5 stories high as the building its on, that showcases Quebec’s history.
+As we continued to explore Old Quebec, we sauntered into the Place-Royale area and gazed upon a fantastic beautiful mural, maybe 5 stories high as the building its on, that showcases Quebec’s history.
 It’s a must see with a tour guide to instantly learn who the key players are in the New France (aka Quebec) history.